cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/deploy_aws_micro_bosh.html.md

       address: x.x.x.x    #Change this to the allocated IP address from Step 2
 ~~~

-Note, Since this is a yml (YAML) file, spacing is extremely important, you’ll receive a syntax error when you get to the "Deploy Manifest" in two more sections.

 If you are using the sample manifest provided, here are the things to check:

 1. Make sure to update all of the instances of x.x.x.x IP with the appropriate elastic IP created.

-2. Add the AWS credentials under the aws section.
+2. Add the AWS credentials under the AWS section.

-3. Verify the aws region added in the manifest.
+3. Verify the AWS region added in the manifest.

 Save your changes to the file.